 Function 4.3 tests the back-office machinery that protects customers and enforces sales-practice standards.
 A Series 6 rep does not personally run arbitration panels or file disclosure reports, but the exam expects the rep to recognize:

-• When a customer grievance is a "complaint" under Rule 4513 (written) versus a verbal frustration (not reportable under 4513)
+- When a customer grievance is a "complaint" under the customer complaint records rule (written) versus a verbal frustration (not reportable under that rule)

-• When a firm must file a 4530 report (30 calendar days) and when it must amend Form U4 (30 days) and how disclosure on one can satisfy the other
+- When a firm must file a 30-day event report and when it must amend Form U4 (30 days) and how disclosure on one can satisfy the other

-• Why failing to respond to an 8210 information request typically produces a bar that is more severe than the underlying allegation
+- Why failing to respond to a FINRA information-and-testimony request typically produces a bar that is more severe than the underlying allegation

 The sections below walk the operational chain from the moment of error through the enforcement endgame:

-• Then the firm's reporting obligations to FINRA under Rule 4530
+- Then the firm's reporting obligations to FINRA under the firm event-reporting rule

 Let's start with trade errors, which are the earliest point in the chain where things can go wrong.